-Set a non-stick pan over medium heat until hot.* Drop the batter spacing the pancakes and cook until a few holes form on top of each pancake and the underside is golden brown.
+- Set a non-stick pan over medium heat until hot.* Drop the batter and cook until a few holes form on top of each pancake and the underside is golden brown.

-Flip the pancakes and cook until the bottom is golden brown.
+- Flip and cook until the bottom is golden brown.

 Lot of love!
 B.

 p.s.
 If you are looking for another super easu pancake recipe check my Strawberry, coconut and cocoa pancakes.